Act Smart!: 10 more things you can do in 30 minutes

 I love questions about marketing yourself, organizing your time or any other behind-the-scenes stuff that makes the acting engine run that I have not answered already.
 I love questions that have me clarify what I’m discussing in the column (hey, even I am not perfect).

 I do NOT love questions about how you can get an agent, what you should do with your life or stuff that I have answered already.
 Also, shorter is better!
 If you have a question that (a) I have not answered already; (b) might also be helpful to other actors in some way, shape or form; and (c) can be succinctly stated and shared with the class (anonymous is okay), by all means, contact me.
 If you have ideas for a future column, email me.
-If you want to tell me how awesome I am, contact me.
+If you want to tell me how awesome I am, send me an email: colleen AT communicatrix (you know the rest).
 (Hey, life is rough; praise is nice.)
-Thanks, and on with the goodies…
+Thanks, and on with the goodies...